-The Tuckahoe and Nesbitt Rehabilitation project is located in the northern portion of the Whites Creek WWTP service area.
-Numerous manholes in the project area were rehabilitated in late 2020 through early 2021 as part of the North Fork of Ewing Creek Manhole Repairs project; however, it appears that additional sewer rehabilitation is required to address observed sources of infiltration and inflow.
-Design of this project is anticipated to begin during the 3rd quarter of 2023.
+The Tuckahoe and Nesbitt Rehabilitation project is located in the northern portion of the Whites Creek WRF service area.
+Numerous manholes in the project area were rehabilitated in late 2020 through early 2021 as part of the North Fork of Ewing Creek Manhole Repairs project; however, it appears that additional rehabilitation is required to address observed sources of infiltration and inflow.
+Design of this project is anticipated to begin during the upcoming quarter.